0x0-abd/ISDL/README.md

-A full stack online grocery store
+>   An online grocery store.